ankeetmaini/blog/posts/ultimate-docker-workflow.md

 Docker **image size** is of great importance and one should strive to get to the slimmest image possible.
 It directly improves the time it takes to deploy, saves a lot of storage for you and not to forget the security aspect where the lesser the surface area of your image the less chances of someone finding loopholes in it.
 And why have something in your prod image that you aren't even using?

 _Multi stage_ docker helps in trimming the size of the docker image by giving you the option of removing extra layers in your image and keep only the stuff required.
 In absence of multi stage docker builds people used multiple Dockerfiles to achieve the same results.
+You can have one single Dockerfile for both prod and dev.

 `Multi stage` lets you have multiple `FROM` statements and ability to copy stuff from one stage to another.